 Nicole Moss, Program Coordinator

 I joined the A&S Career team in July 2018.
 Originally from Birmingham, AL, I earned my undergraduate degree in Physical Activity and Health at Auburn University (War Eagle, y'all!!) and my Masters in Higher Education Student Affairs at The University of Virginia (UVA).
 Before joining the Arts & Sciences Career Development team, I was the graduate intern with UVA's Health Promotion office focusing on violence prevention efforts.
 Prior to that, I was an Orientation Leader and RA during my time in undergrad.
 As Career Development Program Coordinator here at Cornell, I get the pleasure of managing the marketing and communications for the office, coordinating event logistics, and serving as a main point of contact for the office (including collaboration with other offices, hosting recruiters, and answering any questions students can throw at me!)
 In my free time, I enjoy attending yoga classes; watching Auburn Football; and listening to true-crime podcasts.

 In order to use services and resources offered by A&S Career Development, students must be currently matriculated and enrolled in courses at the College of Arts & Sciences.

-- Students are limited to ONE appointment per day unless otherwise approved by one of our conselors.
+- Students are limited to ONE appointment per day and no more than TWO appointments per week unless otherwise approved by one of our counselors.
 Any appointments in excess of this policy are subject to cancellation.

 - Alumni who have graduated from A&S within the last 5 years may meet with our staff members in person, via phone, or via Google Hangouts.